Chaebol: Etymology

+"Chaebol" is derived from the McCune–Reischauer romanization of the Korean word 재벌 (chaebŏl), without the breve above the o.
+In 2000, the South Korean Ministry of Tourism introduced a new system of converting the Korean language into the Roman alphabet called Revised Romanization.
+Under the new transliteration style, 재벌 is written as jaebeol, not chaebol.
+Despite McCune–Reischauer being largely abandoned in South Korea, the term is still ubiquitously written as chaebol.

+The word originates from the Sino-Japanese term zaibatsu (財閥), where 財 means 'wealth' and 閥 means 'clan'.
+The Japanese zaibatsu dominated their economy from 1868 until they were dissolved under the American Occupation of Japan in 1945.
+The rise and proliferation of the Korean chaebol resembles the Japanese zaibatsu at their peak.

+The word has been loaned into English since at least 1972.

 History

+Formation and boom

 South Korea's economy was small and predominantly agricultural well into the mid-20th century.
-However, the policies of President Park Chung Hee spurred rapid industrialisation by promoting large businesses, following his seizure of power in 1961.
+However, policies of President Park Chung Hee spurred rapid industrialisation by promoting large businesses, following his seizure of power in 1961.
 The First Five Year Economic Plan by the government set industrial policy towards new investment, and chaebols were to be guaranteed loans from the banking sector.
 The chaebol played a key role in developing new industries, markets, and export production, helping make South Korea one of the Four Asian Tigers.

 Although South Korea's major industrial programs did not begin until the early 1960s, the origins of the country's entrepreneurial elite were found in the political economy of the 1950s.
 Very few Koreans owned or managed larger corporations during the Japanese colonial period.
 After the Japanese left in 1945, some Korean businessmen obtained the assets of some of the Japanese firms, several of which grew into the chaebols of the 1990s.

-The Japanese colonial government sometimes sought to co-opt local businessmen, and wealthy individuals often linked to land ownership, and a significant minority of industries were jointly owned by Japanese and Korean businesses.
-A few Korean chaebols such as Kyungbang came into existence during this era.
+The Japanese colonial government sometimes sought to co-opt local businessmen and wealthy individuals often linked to land ownership, and a significant minority of industries were jointly owned by Japanese and Korean businesses.
+A few Korean chaebols, such as Kyungbang, came into existence during this era.

 The companies, as well as certain other firms that were formed in the late 1940s and early 1950s, had close links with Syngman Rhee's First Republic, which lasted from 1948 to 1960.
 It is confirmed that many of these companies received special treatment from the government in return for kickbacks and other payments.

 When the military took over the government in 1961, its leaders announced that they would eradicate the corruption that had plagued the Rhee administration and eliminate "injustice" from society.
 Some leading industrialists were arrested and charged with corruption, but the new government realized that it would need the help of entrepreneurs if the government's ambitious plans to modernize the economy were to be fulfilled.
 A compromise was reached, under which many of the accused corporate leaders paid fines to the government.
 Subsequently, there was increased cooperation between corporate and government leaders in modernizing the economy.